Welcome To Service Dog Laws in Tennessee

 What this means is that a miniature horse that has been trained to do work or tasks for a specific disability shall have the same rights as service dogs wherever possible.

 Businesses and other covered entities need to provide access to miniature horses whenever possible.
-Reasonable modifications need to be made in policies, practices, or procedures to permit the use of a miniature horse by person with a disability.
+Reasonable modifications need to be made in policies, practices, or procedures to permit the use of a miniature horse by a person with a disability.

 There are additional assessment factors for miniature horses